 Athletics & Movement

-Games, movements, and other activities are part of each day in the early grades—challenging students physically, boosting fitness levels, and building students’ confidence.
-Joyful movement lays the foundation for healthy brain development, as well as enhancing physical, social/emotional, and cognitive aspects of the developing child.
+At WSL, no student spends the day behind a desk!
+Games, movement, recess, and other activities are part of each day—challenging students physically, boosting fitness levels, and building students’ confidence.
+Athletics and movement lay the foundation for healthy brain development, as well as enhancing physical, social/emotional, and cognitive aspects of the developing child.

 Team sports are introduced in fourth grade, with an emphasis on good sportsmanship.
 By fifth grade cooperative games are integrated with competitive sports, which continue through the middle school years.
 Fifth graders compete with other Waldorf schools in a reenactment of the ancient Greek Olympics.
 Students train for the long jump, javelin, discus, long run, Olympic wrestling, and 50-yard dash.
 Seventh and eighth graders are challenged with ropes courses, endurance tests, and team sports.
 Afterschool athletics begin in the sixth grade with soccer in the fall, basketball in the winter, and conditioning in the spring.
 The soccer and basketball teams compete with other private schools in the area.